 Game, set, match.

-The Falcons have lost yet another match but
+The Falcons have lost yet another game but

 not never their fans’ hearts.